SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 Users can restore previous versions of an application from an archive.

-Clcik **Edit** in the menu icon on the desired application and switch to the "Archives" tab.
+Click **Edit** in the menu icon on the desired application and switch to the "Archives" tab.

 Open the context menu for the desired version and select **Set as active** to make it the active version.